oytisa/NRTLCTS/README.md

 # Forest Cover Change
 This application provides a visualization of the changes in selected ecoregions forest cover.
-It displays the geographical distribution of stable forest areas, newly gained forest areas, forest areas that have been lost, and areas that have remained non-forest.
+It displays the geographical distribution of stable forest areas, newly gained forest areas, forest areas that have been lost, and areas that have remained non-forest.Based on the 2015 Ethiopia  new forest definition (MEF 2015) a forest is 'Land spanning more than 0.5 ha covered by trees (including bamboo) (with a minimum width of 20m or not more than two‐thirds of its length) attaining a height of more than 2m and a canopy cover of more than 20% or trees with the potential to reach these thresholds in situ in due course.
+The PROCESSES OF CHANGE DETECTION adopted followed the Ethiopian FRL types of land use changes; non-forest land use change to forest as gain, and forest land use change to the non-forest land use as loss.

  - Click **"Forest Cover Change"** or copy this link [https://oytisa.users.earthengine.app/view/ffnf](url) and paste to browser tab